greg-raven/Impeachment-Chronicles/_posts/2017-03-20-we-have-a-fake-president.md

 ---
-title: 'We have a fake president'
+title: "We have a fake president"
 layout: post
 author:
 - Hakeem Jeffries